Submit ~

 Tim (he/him) is a disabled poet.
 His poetry appears in Louisiana Literature, The Sunlight Press, Wordgathering, Writers Resist, and in the books, The Long COVID Reader (2023) and Songs of Revolution (2024).
 Instagram and Twitter (@brokenwingpoet).

-Peter Mladinic’s fifth book of poems, Voices from the Past, is due out in November 2023.
+Peter Mladinic’s most recent book of poems, House Sitting, is available from Anxiety Press.
 An animal rights advocate, he lives in Hobbs, New Mexico, United States.

-The journey of my book-baby, documenting AAPI experiences.
+The journey of my book-baby.
 Judi Mae “JM” Huck, MFA candidate.

 Like their gender, Salem B Holden can be found everywhere & nowhere, probably hugging some tree in the woods.
 They've completed 3 chapbooks: How to They/them, Life in the Body, & Rebirth and were recently published in Babyteeth and Many Nice Donkeys.